tommmyy/ramda-extension/README.md

 Feel free to either contribute yourself or submit an issue if there is a bug or you have an idea for a new extension.

-# Why to choose ramda-extension over other libraries ?
+# Why to choose ramda-extension over other libraries?

 We focus on functional point-free code.
 Our goal is to keep codebase composed only from ramda functions, not from own code.
 Basically, we are using only `const` and `ES6 modules` from the JavaScript itself.